molnarg/tabnabbing-demo/README.md

 ## A possible fix

+Most sites don't care about this attack, Twitter and Google however does have a protection against it.
-Twitter and Google does not open links in new tabs directly.
+They don't open links in new tabs directly.
 Instead, they open a redirector page that sets `window.opener` to null, and then redirects the user to the destination using JavaScript.

 Browser vendors probably won't fix this, since they say (at least Chrome developers in [this bug report](https://code.google.com/p/chromium/issues/detail?id=45008#c1)) "There isn't really anything to fix here.
 The hostname is the only authoritative identifier for a site".